-In many cases, an aneurysm will not have any symptoms until it ruptures, causing a brain haemorrhage.
+In many cases, a brain aneurysm will not have any symptoms until it ruptures, causing a brain haemorrhage.
 A brain haemorrhage is an emergency that needs immediate medical attention in hospital.
-A brain scan (an MRI or CT scan of the brain) will most likely be done to confirm the diagnosis and show the extent of the bleeding.
+A brain scan (CT scan of the brain) will most likely be done to confirm the diagnosis and show the extent of the bleeding.

 An angiogram may be recommended to detect a small aneurysm or if other scans have not provided detailed images of an aneurysm.
-An angiogram can provide more detailed information on the location and size of an aneurysm.
+This test is more invasive than other imaging tests.

-Monitoring and treating risk factors may be the only treatment needed for some people with small aneurysms that are considered to have a low risk of rupture.
-(Aneurysms less than 10 mm in size – which are often found incidentally during scans performed for other reasons – have a very small risk of rupture.)
+Monitoring and treating risk factors may be the only treatment needed for some people with small aneurysms that are not causing symptoms and thought to have a low risk of rupture.
 Regular scans to check the size of the aneurysm are usually recommended, as well as monitoring of blood pressure and other risk factors for rupture.

-- Surgically clipping the aneurysm.
-This is where a neurosurgeon puts a tiny metal clip around the aneurysm to prevent blood flow through it.
-This prevents the aneurysm from bursting and bleeding.
+- Surgical clipping involves a neurosurgeon putting a tiny metal clip around the aneurysm to stop blood flowing through it.

-- Endovascular coiling.
-This is a procedure where a thin tube is inserted into a blood vessel in your groin and then gently threaded through to the blood vessel in your head that has the aneurysm.
-Tiny, soft metal coils are inserted into the aneurysm, blocking blood flow and stimulating the formation of a blood clot in the aneurysm, stopping it from rupturing and bleeding.
+- Endovascular coiling is a procedure where a thin tube is inserted into a blood vessel in the groin and then gently threaded through to the blood vessel in your head that has the aneurysm.
+Tiny, soft metal coils are then inserted into the aneurysm, blocking blood flow and stimulating the formation of a blood clot in the aneurysm.
 Endovascular coiling is less invasive than surgical clipping, but sometimes the procedure needs to be performed more than once.